Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Discussion

-As a practical example of the application of this emulation framework, we present the case of a vibronic transition between two different vibrational configurations the formic acid molecule (HCOOH) and how the parameters to emulate a vibronic transition in a superconducting architecture may be picked.
-The data for the force constants $A^{\left(0,f\right)}_{jk}$ and atomic positions $\left\vert\delta\vc{v}_j\right\vert$ in both of the configurations considered have been extracted from Ref.~\cite{jankowiak:2007}.
-Every physical parameter that characterizes both harmonic models~\eqref{eq:Hamiltonian} for two different vibrational configurations of this molecule finds its respective counterpart in the superconducting emulator scheme~\eqref{eq:emulator-H}:
+As a practical example of the application of this emulation framework, we present the case of the $S_0 \rightarrow S_1$ vibronic transition between two different vibrational configurations the formic acid molecule (HCOOH), and we show how the parameters to emulate a vibronic transition in a superconducting architecture may be picked.

+The particular case of this vibronic transition in the formic acid molecule is a paradigmatic example of an extreme case involving different high-energy vibrational modes that have significant overlaps between them during the transition.
+A consequence of these overlaps is that, due to the resulting excess of energy in the vibrational modes, the molecule can break down into either CO$_2$ + H$_2$ or CO + H$_2$O after the vibronic transition.
+Having considered these relevant details of this particular transition, the largest normalized value of the ratio $A_{jk}/\omega_j$ is 0.12.
+There exist proposals to achieve comparable tuneable couplings in transmission line resonators and flux qubits; in more general, less extreme scenarios than that of the formic acid, lower coupling rates should be sufficient.

+The data for the force constants $A^{\left(0,f\right)}_{jk}$ and atomic positions $\left\vert\delta\vc{v}_j\right\vert$ in both configurations have been extracted from Ref.~\cite{jankowiak:2007}.
+Every physical parameter that characterizes the two vibrational models~\eqref{eq:Hamiltonian} for the two different vibrational configurations of the molecule finds its respective counterpart in the superconducting emulator scheme~\eqref{eq:emulator-H}:

 These parameters have been obtained by choosing a maximum working frequency for the resonators in the emulator of 10 GHz, which determines the frequency rescaling factor $\kappa=\Omega_\text{max}/\omega_\text{max}$, and a choice of cavity capacitances consistent with the atomic masses in the molecule.
 The mutual inductances $B_{jk}$ and drivings $\vc{V}_j$ can be obtained from these previous parameters and the formic acid parameters using~\eqref{eq:scaling} and~\eqref{eq:scaling-b}.